wrapperband/TrackMeNot/README.md

 #### TrackMeNot

-In firefox go to tools / add-ons and search and install TrackMeNot.
+In Firefox go to tools / add-ons and search and install TrackMeNot.

 ### Running your own custom version